Nurse Aide Training Programs in Connecticut

 210 Birch Street, Willimantic, CT 06226

-St. Josesph's Living Center Nurse Aide Program - Windham
+St. Joseph Living Center - Windham

-14 Club Road, Windham, Connecticut 06280
+14 Club Road, Windham, CT 06256

 Nursing assistant programs prepare individuals for challenging the nurse aide certification exam and for entry level positions in health care environments.
 Each state has the authority to decide how many hours of training a nursing assistant course must consist of, as long as the minimum federal requirement of seventy-five hours is met.
 Students interested in attending CNA classes have a wide array of choices when it comes to selecting a training facility.